Shopify/polaris/polaris.shopify.com/content/components/text-container.md

   - fileName: text-container-loose.tsx
     title: Loose
     description: Use the loose spacing option to separate concepts that are independent of each other.
 ---

-# Text container

-A text container is used to wrap text elements such as paragraphs, headings, and lists to give them vertical spacing.

----

 ## Best practices